Skip to content

 StayingErroneous situation has occurred.

-The situation can not be solved (incoming command)
+The situation cannot be solved (incoming command)

 AckSituation acknowledged (incoming command)

-Table 14: Al Input Names
+Table 14: AL Input Names

 The AL VFSM has following properties: